Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Check Social Icons on Right to display them in the top-right corner.
 When unchecked, the icons display with the navigation links.

 Use the Social Icons section of Site Styles to adjust their size, color, style, and shape.

 If your site has a Products Page, use the Shopping Cart section of Site Styles to choose how your shopping cart displays and style it, including:

 - Cart Link Display - Choose whether it displays with the navigation as text, on the right as an icon, or is hidden.

 - Cart Icon Style - Choose between Cart or Bag.

-Use the Site section of the Style Editor to adjust the padding around your site's content:
+Use the Site section of Site Styles to adjust the padding around your site's content:

 - Outer Padding - Adjust the padding around the entire site.